Thebosscoder316/SoronOS/README.md

 Don't be scared!
 Give us the truth, and tell us bugs, so we can make the experience better.

 Any bugs given will be on our bug to-do list, and you can view anything and what the status is there.

+Here you can sumbit feature requests, documentations, and bugs.
+Check it out! _https://github.com/Thebosscoder316/SoronOS/issues_
 # Trello
 Here, you can find our **Trello**!
 Below is the link.
 _https://trello.com/b/V5pFW9aU/soronos_